prometheus/prometheus/docs/configuration/configuration.md

 url: <string>

 # Name of the remote read config, which if specified must be unique among remote read configs.
-# The name will be used in metrics and logging in place of a generated value to help users distiguish between
+# The name will be used in metrics and logging in place of a generated value to help users distinguish between
 # remote read configs.
 [ name: <string> ]